-- Surgical Therapy – Surgery has the goal of opening and draining the sinuses and opening the nasal airway for improved nasal and sinus ventilation.
+Surgery has the goal of opening and draining the sinuses or opening the nasal airway for improved nasal and sinus ventilation.
 There are multiple surgeries performed by the Otolaryngologists at Sonoran Ear Nose and Throat that are available in a wide range of invasiveness and recovery time.

 - Functional Endoscopic Sinus Surgery (FESS) – Sinus surgery goals encompass opening and draining the sinuses (air filled cavities in the head) that may be the source of sinus infections chronically.